Improving A*OMP: Theoretical and Empirical Analyses With a Novel Dynamic Cost Model: Theoretical Analysis of

 \subsection{Exact Recovery with {\AOMPe}}

 We extend the definitions in the previous section for {\AOMPe} where $\Kmax>K$.
 First, note that path $i$ is now complete if $l^i = \Kmax > K$.
-Next, we introduce the following:
+Next, we introduce the following definitions:

-\emph{Potentially-optimal path:} A path is called \textit{potentially-optimal (p-optimal)} if $n_f \leq \Kmax-K$.
+\emph{Potentially-optimal path:} A path is said to be \textit{potentially-optimal (p-optimal)} if $n_f \leq \Kmax-K$.
 A p-optimal path can be expanded into a superset of $\mathcal{T}$ with at most $\Kmax$ nodes.
 Note that an optimal path is a special case where $\Kmax = K$.

 \emph{Potentially-optimal pruning:} Pruning is defined as \textit{p-optimal} if it does not remove all p-optimal paths from the search tree.

 \figurename~\ref{fig:optimality} depicts some examples of p-optimality and completeness.
 Clearly, a path is p-optimal only if a superset of $\T$ is among its extensions.
 Moreover, path 1 reveals that the optimal and p-optimal path notions are equal when $n_f = 0$.